ivosdc/wall-plotter/svg-converter/README.md

 ```
 > node svg2json.js example.svg
 ```
-The json-output will be stored as `wall-plotter.json`.
+The data-output will be stored as `wall-plotter.data`.

 # how to create a "working" SVG